siberianfox/g2wiki/Configuration-0.99-Axis-Group.md

 # Axis Groups

-This page documents motor settings.
-Each motor object ("group") has a collection of parameters for that motor.
-There are 6 motor groups, numbered 1,2,3,4,5,6.
-These are labeled on the v9 board, which breaks out motor1 - motor4.
-Other platforms may make more or fewer motors available, e.g. the Due has outputs for all 6 motors, which are labeled here
+This page documents axis settings.
+Each axis object ("group") has a collection of parameters for that axis.

-## Summary
-Settings specific to a given axis.
 There are 6 axis groups, X,Y,Z linear axes, and A,B,C rotary axes.
 Not all axes have all parameters.

+- Axis examples use X axis, but any axis is OK unless otherwise noted

+## Summary

 	Setting | Description | Notes
 	--------|-------------|-------